 Big Hokkaido Table Lamp

-Materials: Black lacquered wooden rectangular block with gold coloured elements.
+Materials: Black lacquered wooden rectangular beam with gold coloured elements.
 Japanese style drawing: presentation of a swimming couple of mandarin ducks in a pond.
-Brass parts, Bakelite socket.
-Fabric pagoda lampshade.
+Some brass parts.
+White fabric pagoda lampshade.
+Bakelite E27 socket.

 Total height: 87 cm / 34.25”

 Lampshade: 60 x 40 cm / 23.62 x 15.74”